k3rn3lpanicc/ccc-demo/README.md

 1. Vote is encrypted with AES-GCM using random symmetric key
 2. Symmetric key is encrypted with master public key (Umbral)
+3. USDC tokens approved for contract to spend
-3. Transaction sent to contract with 0.1 ETH
+4. Transaction sent to contract with token amount
-4. Contract emits `VoteSubmitted` event
+5. Contract emits `VoteSubmitted` event
-5. **Listener processes automatically** (check listener terminal)
+6. **Listener processes automatically** (check listener terminal)

 **Listener output:**